davidfstr/dafoster.net/_posts/2013-01-29-unique-features-of-various-programming-languages.md

 * **Lazy evaluation**
     * Expressions are only evaluated when some primitive operation (like `print` or `add`) requires the value of the expression.
+    * Allows you to glue programs together in new ways.
+In particular, execution of multiple functions can be interleaved trivially and termination conditions can be separated from looped computation.
+        - This is explained in more detail in [Why Functional Programming (1990)](http://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf), §4 "Gluing Programs Together".
+    * Allows you to extract complex expressions without fear of introducing a performance hit (since the expression will only actually be evaluated if it is needed).
     * Allows you to define your own control flow operators.[^control-flow]
-    * Allows you to extract complex expressions without fear of introducing a performance hit (since the expression will only actually be evaluated if it is needed).
 * **Side effects banned by default**
     * Mutation of data structures and I/O, both of which have order-sensitive side effects, are not allowed except within the confines of **monad**.
     * A **monad** is a construct that explicitly controls evaluation order, in contrast to the usual unpredictable lazy evaluation behavior.